Bill Shankly: Scotland

 Shankly played for Scotland 12 times from 1938 to 1943 in five full and seven wartime internationals.
 He spoke of his "unbelievable pride" when playing for Scotland against England and how, when confronted by the "Auld Enemy", the Scottish players would become William Wallace or Robert the Bruce for 90 minutes after pulling on the blue jersey.
 Shankly himself certainly had that spirit when playing for Scotland as confirmed by Alex James, who said of Shankly: "He is a real Scotland player who will fight until he drops".

 Shankly made his international debut on 9 April 1938 against England at Wembley; Scotland winning the match 1–0 with a late goal by Tommy Walker.
 Nine of his Scotland appearances were against England and the others were against Northern Ireland, Wales and Hungary.
 He was Scotland's captain in the wartime match against England at Hampden Park, attended by 78,000 people on 3 May 1941, but Scotland lost that game 1–3.
 Perhaps his most memorable international was the wartime game at Wembley on 18 April 1942 when Scotland won 5–4 and Shankly scored his only Scotland goal.
 A post-match report said that Scotland's success was inspired by "the Busby–Shankly victory service" when Shankly and his future management rival Matt Busby combined to help Scotland's cause.
 According to the Liverpool website, Shankly's goal was "probably the strangest national goal ever".
 He took a speculative shot towards goal from 50 yards and the ball bounced over the England goalkeeper's head and into the net.
-In January 1973, when Shankly was the subject of This Is Your Life, the goal was shown and Shankly commented that "they all count and we won".
+In January 1973, when Shankly was the subject of This Is Your Life broadcast on ITV, the goal was shown and Shankly commented that "they all count and we won".